concrete-cesar-neves/blackdog/README.md

 Open a Web Browser on your local system and hit the url: http://localhost:8181

-You will see the wodpress install screen
+You will see the WordPress install screen